Taiwan's President to transit US on Central America trip, but no word on meeting with Speaker McCarthy – KION546

 China launched massive war drills near Taiwan last summer, including firing multiple missiles over the island, when McCarthy’s predecessor Nancy Pelosi visited Taipei — the first such trip by a sitting House speaker in 25 years.

-When initial reports of Tsai’s planned trip emerged earlier this month, China hit out, with Foreign Ministry spokesperson Mao Ning saying Beijing “resolutely opposes all official exchanges between US and Taiwan.”
+China hit out at initial reports of Tsai’s planned US transit emerged earlier this month with its Foreign Ministry declaring it was “seriously concerned” about the prospect of a meeting with McCarthy and repeating its position that Beijing “resolutely opposes all official exchanges between US and Taiwan.”

-Mao added that Beijing was “seriously concerned” about the prospect of a meeting between Tsai and McCarthy.

-“China urges the US to cease all official exchanges with Taiwan, and stop upgrading substantive relationship with Taiwan,” she added.
+On Tuesday, Foreign Ministry spokesman Wang Wenbin repeated that criticism, saying Beijing was opposed to the visit “in any name for any reason” and accusing Tsai of “promoting Taiwan independence” with the trip.

 Taiwan’s refusal to confirm details of a potential McCarthy meeting in advance is not surprising given the geopolitical sensitivities.